Henk Fraser

-Hendrikus "Henk" Fraser (born 7 July 1966) is a Dutch football coach and former player who most recently managed Eredivisie side FC Utrecht.
+Hendrikus "Henk" Fraser (born 7 July 1966) is a Dutch football coach and former player.

 He played as a defender for various Dutch teams.
 Born in Suriname, he earned seven caps for the Netherlands national team in which he scored one goal.
 He was a member of the Dutch team at the 1990 FIFA World Cup in Italy under coach Leo Beenhakker.
 He made his debut for the Netherlands on 6 September 1989, in a friendly against Denmark (2–2).

 Playing career

-Fraser played for Sparta Rotterdam (1984–86), FC Utrecht (1986–88), Roda JC (1988–90), and Feyenoord Rotterdam (1990–99), with whom he won the Dutch title twice (in 1993 and 1999).
-After his professional career he became a youth coach at Feyenoord.
+Fraser played for Sparta Rotterdam (1984–86), Utrecht (1986–88), Roda JC (1988–90), and Feyenoord (1990–99), with whom he won the Dutch title twice (in 1993 and 1999).
+After his professional career ended, he became a youth coach at Feyenoord.

 Managerial career

 ADO Den Haag

 Being assistant of Maurice Steijn for two years, Fraser became first the caretaking manager of ADO Den Haag after Steijn had been sacked.
 However, a month later he signed deal with the club to be the permanent manager until the summer of 2016.